TongfeiLiu/CFRL-for-MCD/README.md

 ```
 python train.py
 ```
+**Note:** Here, we provide the difference maps of the six datasets involved in the paper in the 'MCD DI Results' folder.
+Based on this, it is easy to use Otsu or FLICM to get the final change map.

 ## Citation
 If you find our work useful for your research, please consider citing our paper: